 This means that blended learning might be the perfect fit for onboarding new employees.

-Top concerns about onboarding
+Top concerns about staff onboarding

 We asked our respondents to rank the challenges they faced during their onboarding process.
 The list was made up of 3 skill-related concerns and 4 company culture-related concerns.

 The data shows that the number one concern employees have about their onboarding experience is understanding the expectations of their supervisor (a culture-related concern).
 The number two concern is learning how to do their job (a skill-related concern).